refraction-ray/iastu-hpc2-manual/administrators/toolchains/slurm.md

 To make them consistent, there are two approaches.
 Firstly, compile slurm with more PMI support or secondly, compile corresponding mpi implementation with slurm PMI support.
 Note the supported PMI is very limited for `apt install`ed slurm and the pmi header file is also missing for a standard package installation indicating compiling mpi implmentations with slurm PMI support is also subtle.

 Therefore, the best practice with minimal maintence effort here is always using `mpirun` within sbatch script and avoid `srun`.
 But sbatch script is still highly recommended way to submit tasks instead of directly using `mpirun -host <hostname,list>`.
 Firstly, the sbatch task management is under the control and accounting of slurm, and the task would be running even after logout.
 Secondly, the enviroment variables in the master node would broadcast to the computing nodes before the task is beginning which is very handy.
+Besides, for mpirun to be available on compute node, ORTE need ssh connection, which is closed by pam plugin of slurm, so the only way to run jobs on compute nodes is via slurm interface.

 ### MPI and OPENMP hybrid